Some areas short of Japanese-language teachers for foreign youth | The Japan Times

-The city of Yokohama, Saitama Prefecture and Fukushima Prefecture began the academic years of 2018 and 2019 without enough Japanese-language teachers, with a deficit of 28 in public elementary and junior high schools, according to the survey of local education boards.
+Saitama Prefecture, Fukushima Prefecture, and the city of Yokohama began the academic years of 2018 and 2019 without enough Japanese-language teachers, with a deficit of 28 in public elementary and junior high schools, according to the survey of local education boards.

-The three authorities were short by 21, five, and two teachers respectively.
+Yokohama, Saitama, and Fukushima were short by 21, five, and two teachers, respectively, but almost all vacancies were able to be filled by the middle of these school years.

-Almost all vacancies were able to be filled by the middle of these school years, but the Fukushima education board was unable to fill one spot during the whole of the 2018 academic year.
+The Fukushima education board was unable to fill just one spot during the whole academic year of 2018.

-With the number of children without adequate Japanese-language skills on the rise, the education ministry formulated a standard in 2017 that requires schools to have one licensed Japanese-language teacher per 18 students with such needs, aiming to achieve the target gradually over the next 10 years.
+Against the backdrop of the rising number of children who are lacking Japanese-language skills, the education ministry formulated a standard in 2017 that stipulates schools should have one Japanese-language teacher per 18 students with such needs, aiming to achieve the target gradually over the next 10 years.

 According to the education ministry, there were over 46,000 students in need of Japanese-language education as of May 2018 at public elementary and junior high schools across the country.
 Those students include children who have foreign roots but Japanese nationality.